Skyzoo

-Gregory Skyler Taylor (born December 24, 1980), known professionally as Skyzoo, is an American director, rapper, and songwriter.
-He has released a number of notable solo and collaborative albums, including Cloud 9: The 3 Day High with 9th Wonder in 2006, The Salvation in 2009, A Dream Deferred in 2012, Music For My Friends in 2015, and his most recent solo album All the Brilliant Things.
-Skyzoo has also released a plethora of non-commercial mixtapes including Corner Store Classic and The Great Debater throughout his career, and has worked with artists such as Jill Scott, Wale, Lloyd Banks, Tyrese, Dr. Dre, Raheem Devaughn, Black Thought, Jadakiss, Talib Kweli, Spike Lee, John Legend, and others.
-Skyzoo has headlined or co-headlined often-yearly tours throughout Europe, the United Kingdom, Africa, Australia, and Asia, and he owns and operates the independent record label First Generation Rich.
+Gregory Skyler Taylor (born December 24, 1982), known professionally as Skyzoo, is an American rapper, director, and songwriter.
+He has released a number of notable solo and collaborative albums, including Cloud 9: The 3 Day High with 9th Wonder in 2006, The Salvation in 2009, A Dream Deferred in 2012, Music for My Friends in 2015, The Easy Truth with Apollo Brown in 2016, Retropolitan with Pete Rock in 2019, and his most recent solo album Keep Me Company.
+Skyzoo has also released a plethora of mixtapes including Corner Store Classic and The Great Debater throughout his career, and has worked with artists such as Jill Scott, Wale, Lloyd Banks, Dr. Dre, Black Thought, Jadakiss, Talib Kweli, Spike Lee, John Legend, among others.
+Skyzoo has headlined or co-headlined often-yearly tours throughout America, Europe, Africa, Australia, and Asia, and he owns and operates the independent record label First Generation Rich.

 Early life and education

 Skyzoo was born Gregory Skyler Taylor on December 24, 1982, in the Crown Heights section of Brooklyn, New York City.
 He was nicknamed Skyzoo by his parents after the Skyy disco song of the same name (his middle name is Skyler).
 Skyzoo moved to the Bedford-Stuyvesant section of Brooklyn in his youth.
-Skyzoo grew up listening to hip hop artists such as Big Daddy Kane, N.W.A, Kid 'n Play, EPMD, Eric B. & Rakim and A Tribe Called Quest, but it was the music video for Chi-Ali's '"Age Ain't Nuthin' But a Number" that inspired him to begin writing raps and focusing on the music business.
+Skyzoo grew up listening to hip-hop artists such as Big Daddy Kane, N.W.A, Kid 'n Play, EPMD, Eric B. & Rakim and A Tribe Called Quest, but it was the music video for Chi-Ali's '"Age Ain't Nuthin' But a Number" that inspired him to begin writing raps and focusing on the music business.
 He was nine years old at the time.
 He was raised one block away from rapper Notorious B.I.G., and has often cited B.I.G.'s success as an influence on his writing.
 He also cites Jay-Z as an important inspiration, and names his favorites emcees as Jay-Z and Mos Def.
-During Skyzoo's teenage years his father moved to South Jamaica, Queens, and Skyzoo began spending much of his time there as well as in Brooklyn.
-He frequently references both boroughs in his music, and has two younger brothers.
+During Skyzoo's teenage years, his father moved to South Jamaica, Queens, and Skyzoo began spending much of his time there as well as in Brooklyn.
+He frequently references both boroughs in his music and has two younger brothers.
 Instead of going to school in his own neighborhood as he got older, Skyzoo's parents enrolled him in a high school in Manhattan to take advanced classes.
 Skyzoo also attended college, but didn't finish, at SUNY Farmingdale in Long Island.
 In 2006, he was employed at Morgan Stanley at the age of 23.
 However, he was terminated for coming back from lunch late, which led him to pursue a music career full-time.